sakshi1802/Conference-Schedule-Maker/README.md

   - `streamlit`
   - `pandas`
   - `numpy`

+## Sample Data
+A **sample Excel file** is provided in the repository to test the app and understand the required format.
+Use this file to:
+- See how the schedule maker works.
+- Ensure your input file has correctly formatted column headers.

+**Required Column Headers (case-sensitive):**
+- Theme
+- Title
+- Presenter(s)
+- Faculty Mentor

 ## How to Use Locally
 1. **Clone the repository** or download the code.
 2. Install the required dependencies: